 What Happens When a Wrongful Act Leads to a Tragedy?

 It goes without saying that this is the most trying of times, filled with unimaginable loss and seemingly unmanageable grief.
-Maryland personal injury law provides that where a “wrongful act” (an act, including criminal conduct, negligence, or the improper operation of a vehicle) causes another’s death, an action for damages against that person may be maintained.
+Baltimore personal injury law provides that where a “wrongful act” (an act, including criminal conduct, negligence, or the improper operation of a vehicle) causes another’s death, an action for damages against that person may be maintained.
 This claim must generally be filed within 3 years.
 A wrongful death action is intended primarily for the benefit of a spouse, child, or parent.
 It is intended to compensate those beneficiaries for their sorrow, their emotional turmoil, and those things they lost the chance to have if their loved one had lived.
 A wrongful death additionally serves the subsidiary purpose of holding the at-fault individual responsible for the harm they have caused.

 Accountability.
 Compensation.
 Security.